 Significant debt reduction

-In the next part of this series, we’ll discuss Newmont’s ability to grow its free cash flows.
+Continue to the next part for a discussion regarding Newmont Mining’s ability to grow its free cash flows.